loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
 format.label.pattern||**Required**.
-Logback pattern to use for log record's label format.label.pairSeparator|,|Character to use as a separator between labels format.label.keyValueSeparator|=|Character to use as a separator between label's name and its value format.label.nopex|true|If true, exception info is not added to labels.
-If false, you should take care of proper formatting format.message.pattern||**Required**.
+Logback pattern to use for log record's label format.label.pairSeparator|,|Character sequence to use as a separator between labels.
+If starts with "regex:" prefix, the remainder is used as a regular expression separator.
+Otherwise, the provided char sequence is used as a separator literally. format.label.keyValueSeparator|=|Character to use as a separator between label's name and its value format.label.readMarkers|false|If true, Loki4j scans each log record for attached LabelMarker to add its values to record's labels format.label.nopex|true|If true, exception info is not added to labels.
+If false, you should take care of proper formatting format.label.streamCache|UnboundAtomicMapCache|An implementation of a Stream cache to use format.message.pattern||**Required**.
 Logback pattern to use for log record's message format.staticLabels|false|If you use only one label for all log records, you can set this flag to true and save some CPU time on grouping records by label format.sortByTime|false|If true, log records in batch are sorted by timestamp.
 If false, records will be sent to Loki in arrival order.
 Enable this if you see 'entry out of order' error from Loki